RockefellerArchiveCenter/processing-manual/processing.md

 #### Language, Naming Choices, and Power Dynamics

 - Avoid passive voice; assign agency to individuals and organizations.
-Example of passive voice:
     <div class="docs-example">
         <p>Example of passive voice: “The land was cleared of more than 200 brownstone houses and other antiquated buildings, and the first fourteen        buildings of the Rockefeller Center were erected between 1931 and 1940.”
 Biographical note, John D. Rockefeller, Jr. Papers.</p>
     </div>
 - Use direct language.
 Avoid euphemisms to ensure that researchers can locate materials.
     <div class="docs-example">
-        <p>The subject term, “Japanese Americans -- Evacuation and relocation, 1942-1945,” should not be used and should be replaced with another appropriate subject term, for example, “Japanese Americans – Internment, 1942-1945”</p>
+        <p>The subject term, “Japanese Americans -- Evacuation and relocation, 1942-1945,” should not be used and should be replaced with another appropriate subject term.
+Example: “Japanese Americans – Internment, 1942-1945”</p>
     </div>
 - Use accessible language.
 - Include and identify all known key creators.